code-423n4/2023-02-ethos/README.md

 ## Automated Findings / Publicly Known Issues

-Automated findings output for the contest can be found [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/slither-output-ethos).
+Automated findings output for the Ethos-Core package can be found [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/useful-information/slither-output-ethos-core).
+automated findings output for the Ethos-Vault package can be found [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/useful-information/slither-output-ethos-Vault).

-Slither touches on some hot spots in our code, and while some of the findings may seem like false positives at face value, we invite you to look deeper.
-These concerns include issues with the handling of decimals and data structures.
-It is recommend that you compare Ethos' slither output above to Liquity's [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/slither-output-liquity).
+If you're looking for a head start, we recommend that you compare Ethos-Core's slither output above to Liquity's [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/slither-output-liquity).

 # Overview